Heat Exchanger (G)

 Details

-The Reynolds number value corresponding to the upper boundary of the transition zone between laminar and turbulent flow regimes.
-Below this value, viscous forces begin to dominate, resulting in a transition from turbulent to laminar flow.
-The By default value corresponds to a round pipe with a smooth inner surface.
+The value of the Reynolds number corresponding to the upper boundary of the transition zone between laminar and turbulent flow regimes.
+Below this value, viscous forces begin to dominate, as a result of which the flow passes from a turbulent to a laminar regime.
+The default value corresponds to a round tube with a smooth inner surface.

 |